section-engineering-education/engineering-education/articles/create-login-and-register-system-with-csharp-winforms/index.md

 - Now that we have Config.cs, we can execute any MySQL statement.

 ### Step IV: Create register windows form
 In Microsoft Visual Studio, create a new project.
 Choose project -> Add Windows Form from File submenu in the left corner, give the form a name `Register` , and click Add.

 We have two Windows form classes that is Form1.cs and Register.cs.

 ### Step V: Design login and register interface
 ### Login form
 - Click on Form1.cs in Solution Explorer, and on the form that displays, add three buttons, two textboxes, and two labels.

-The first button will be the register button will launch the Register form.
+The first button will be the register button, that launch the Register form.
 The second button will be the Login button.
 When the second button is clicked, it will query the database with the input entered.
 The second button will execute the login MySQL query.
 The third button will close the application.

-The first textbox will allow username input for login, while the second textbox will enable a password's input.
+The first textbox will allow the username input for login, while the second textbox will enable the password's input.
 These two inputs will be passed to the SQL.

 The labels will indicate the functionality of the two textboxes.

 ![LOGIN INTERFACE](/engineering-education/create-login-and-register-system-with-csharp-winforms/login-interface.jpg)

 ### Register form

-- Click on Register.cs in Solution Explorer and on the form that displays add two buttons, three textboxes, and three labels.
+- Click on Register.cs in the Solution Explorer and on the form that displays add two buttons, three textboxes, and three labels.

 The first button will be a register button to save data entered, and the second one will be an exit button that will close the Register form.

-The first textbox will allow input of names for the user.
+The first textbox will allow the input of the names for the user.
 The second textbox will allow input of the user's username.
 The third textbox is for entering the password.

 The labels will or show the functionality of the three textboxes.

 ![REGISTER INTERFACE](/engineering-education/create-login-and-register-system-with-csharp-winforms/register-interface.jpg)

-### Step VI: Login logic.
+### Step VI: Login logic

 - Initialize the Config file in Form1.cs to allow us to access the database with ease.